spearman/apis/README.md

 # Apis

-> Reactive session-oriented asynchronous process-calculus framework
+> Session-oriented asynchronous process-calculus framework

 [Documentation](https://spearman.github.io/apis/apis/index.html)

-This crate defines traits and macros for defining *sessions* of reactive threads (here called "*processes*" in the sense of process calculus) communicating messages on a fixed topology of *channels*, and also for defining *programs* as transition systems where nodes are sessions (in this context referred to as "*modes*").
+This crate defines traits and macros for defining *sessions* of reactive threads ("*processes*" in the sense of process calculus) communicating messages over a fixed topology of *channels*, and macros for defining *programs* as transition systems where nodes are different sessions.

 ## Usage